Chinmai06/StudentTaskHub-Application/sprint2.md

 | 15      | Create users table in database                            | Design and implement users table schema                                               | Completed |
 | 14      | Implement basic user authentication                       | Add login/register with password validation                                           | Completed |

+In Backend Prespective all the 8 issues are completed

+In Frontend Prespective all the 6 issues are completed

 ## Backend API Documentation